 The same beloved survival horror elements are all here as players have to contend with limited resources and terrifying creatures that are stalking the gorgeously-rendered streets of Raccoon City.
 And that isn’t even taking into account the relentless, gruesome Nemesis who stalks you with some serious firepower.
-With a bit more action thrown into the mix than previous titles and an asymmetrical multiplayer mode, you can’t go wrong with this terrific remake.
+With a bit more action thrown into the mix than previous titles and an asymmetrical multiplayer mode, you can’t go wrong with the.

 Read our Resident Evil 3 Remake review

 Doom Eternal is one of the smoothest first-person shooters of all time, with the famous Doom Slayer moving between demons and eviscerating them like he is a professional ice dancer who found himself lost in Hell.
 Ditching the space station setting of the 2016 reboot for an eclectic mix of environments that includes Earth, foreign planets, and Hell itself, Doom Eternal feels like a victory lap for developer id Software.
 It had little to prove after surprising players with Doom, but it still kicked the action into overdrive with new weapons, even more types of demons, and harder boss fights.
-Thankfully, there is an extra life power-up scattered throughout each level that make it easier to stay fighting if things get too difficult.
+Thankfully, there is an extra life power-up scattered throughout each level that makes it easier to stay fighting if things get too difficult.

-Doom Eternal does put a surprising amount of emphasis on its story in a franchise that has never lingered on minutia, but it doesn’t get in the way.
+does put a surprising amount of emphasis on its story in a franchise that has never lingered on minutia, but it doesn’t get in the way.
 The Doom Slayer’s mythos is only made more interesting by learning bits and pieces about his past, and the new villains in Eternal are among the most fearsome and intimidating in the series to date.

 Read our full Doom Eternal review

 For a while, it seemed like Blizzard might never make a new game outside of its three major franchises: Warcraft, Starcraft, and Diablo.
 Then along came Overwatch.
-A multiplayer, objective-based shooter with a focus on diverse character design, Overwatch is not merely a new direction for Blizzard, but a shot across the bow of the entire genre.
+A multiplayer, objective-based shooter with a focus on diverse character design, Overwatch is not merely a new direction for Blizzard but a shot across the bow of the entire genre.